Euro zone economy grinds to halt even before Russia sanctions bite

 A Reuters poll of economists conducted over the past week gave only a 15 percent chance that the ECB will start printing money this year, given its recent gambit to prime banks with more cheap money does not even kick in until September.

-The poll put the chances of the ECB embarking on a quantitative easing programme at one-in-three in 2015.
+The poll put the chances of the ECB embarking on a quantitative easing program at one-in-three in 2015.

 France maintained its pro-growth, anti-austerity stance.
 "We must adapt the pace of deficit reduction to the exceptional situation ... of growth that is too weak everywhere in Europe and the exceptional situation of inflation that is too weak across Europe," the country's finance minister, Michel Sapin, told Europe 1 radio.